 Across a week, I work full-time hours, but these are between a late start and early finish in the office and one day a week working from home (as well as quite a few late nights in our home office).
 It’s not just about the practical aspect of flexibility; it helps me mentally too.

 As determined and career driven as I am, the feeling of a battle between business and motherhood does appear.
 Flexibility provides a sense of calm in this battle as I know that I can attend our son’s English Workshop at his school on Tuesday by swapping my usual day at home for this day instead.

 5. Set expectations

-I also make it clear to our children if I’m going to be doing something outside of our usual pattern.
+I also clarify to our children if I will be doing something outside our usual pattern.
 So if I’m staying late in the office or attending an event, I’ll tell them a few times before I leave them that I won’t be picking them up that evening.